 Kiss your loved ones

-Because cheek kissing when greeting friends and family members is in most francophone culture, we encourage everyone to kiss!
+Because cheek kissing when greeting friends and family members is very present in most francophone cultures, we encourage everyone to kiss!

 July 14th is French National Day

 Commemorating the storming of the Bastille on July 14th, 1789, Bastille Day takes place on the same date each year.

 We’ve listed six of the many amazing Francophone artists:

 - Cœur de pirate